The Best PS5 SSDs in 2024: Speedy NVMe storage for your console

 -

 WD also supports the SSD with a respectable five-year warranty that will let you game with peace of mind.
-This drive is made for the PlayStation 5, but it is a bit pricier than other options, so you'll want to keep an eye out for sales.
-It's also super fast for gaming on a PC, particularly with DirectStorage on the horizon.
+It's a great match for the PlayStation 5, and while it can be a bit pricier than budget options, overall it's still our top pick.
+It's also fast for gaming on a PC, particularly with DirectStorage starting to become useful.

 WD has taken the course of releasing an officially-licensed SN850P.
-That drive is a glorified heatsinked SN850X and should only be picked if you want the heatsink at 4TB.
-Even then, it's far less expensive to get a bare SN850X and add your own heatsink.
-The SN850X also shines when used in a PC.
+That drive is a glorified heatsinked SN850X and should only be picked if you really want the PS5 logo on your heatsink for whatever reason.
+It's far less expensive to get a bare SN850X and add your own heatsink.

 Read: WD Black SN850X Review